-Source: Baker Hughes, a GE Company
+Source: Baker Hughes Company

-As of April 19, 2019, the Canada rig count was 66.
 The Canada rig count reflects the normal seasonality for this market, with the highest rig count levels generally observed in the first quarter of each year, prior to Spring break-up.
 Outside of North America, drilling activity is generally more stable as drilling activity in many countries is based on longer-term economic projections and multi-year drilling programs, which tends to reduce the impact of short-term changes in commodity prices on overall drilling activity.